Shazam2morrow/hacktips/Web/file-upload/file-upload.md

 ## How to test for file upload vulnerabilities?

+This checklist provides a comprehensive guide to identifying and testing various file upload vulnerabilities in applications.
+Each step is designed to uncover potential security risks associated with file uploads.

 ### Unrestricted file uploads

 Verify if the application allows unrestricted file uploads that can execute server-side scripts (e.g., PHP, Python).
 Test by attempting to upload a script and executing it to check for web shell deployment.